On the convergence of the drainage network with branching: Brownian Web and Brownian Net

 Given a set of paths $K \in \mathcal{H}$, denote by $\mathcal{H}_{cross}(K)$ the set of paths obtained by hopping a finite number of times among paths in $K$ at crossing times.
 The Brownian Net is a $(\mathcal{H},\mathcal{B}_{\mathcal{H}})$-valued random variable that can be constructed by setting $\mathcal{N}_{\lambda,b} = \overline{\mathcal{H}_{cross}(\mathcal{W}^l_{\lambda,b} \cup \mathcal{W}^r_{\lambda,b})}$.

-There are several ways to characterize the Brownian Net: hopping characterization, wedge characterization and mesh characterization (see \cite{ss1}), but we will focus only in the first two characterizations which are directly related to the convergence study in this work.
+There are several ways to characterize the Brownian Net: hopping characterization, wedge characterization, and mesh characterization (see \cite{ss1}), but we will focus only on the first two characterizations, which are directly related to the convergence study of this work.
 We begin with the hopping characterization.
 The following result is from \cite[Theorem 1.3]{ss1}.